openservicemesh/osm/docs/INGRESS.md

 ## Ingress configurations
 The following section describes sample ingress configurations used to expose services managed by OSM outside the cluster.
 Different ingress controllers require different configurations.

-OSM only monitors ingress resources that are annotated with `openservicemesh.io/monitor: enabled`.

 The example configurations describe how to expose HTTPS routes for the `bookstore-v1` HTTPS service running on port `8080` in the `bookstore-ns` namespace, outside the cluster.
 The ingress configuration will expose the HTTPS path `/books-bought` on the `bookstore-v1` service.